Halloween is the first holiday of the fall season, and we couldn’t be more excited!

 Address: 2655 South Park Ave, Buffalo, NY 14218

-The Buffalo and Erie County Botanical Gardens dresses up their conservatory and greenhouse to match the spooky season.
-The conservatory turns into a pumpkin patch while the greenhouse seemingly gets haunted by ghosts overnight.
+The Buffalo and Erie County Botanical Gardens decorates its conservatory and greenhouse to reflect this spooky season.
+The conservatory transforms into a pumpkin patch while the greenhouse is haunted by ghosts overnight.

 Distance from Yonkers Station (YNY): 10.4 miles